Gintama: Mr. Ginpachi's Zany Class: Manga

-A vertical, full-color manga adaptation, titled (銀魂 3年Z組銀八先生 とぅぅぅんん!!, 3-Nen Z-Gumi Ginpachi-sensei Touuunn!!), storyboarded by Ao Suzumemura and illustrated by Yūki Aonuma, started on Shueisha's vertical-scrolling manga service Jump Toon on October 6, 2025.
+A vertical, full-color digital manga adaptation, titled (銀魂 3年Z組銀八先生 とぅぅぅんん!!, 3-Nen Z-Gumi Ginpachi-sensei Touuunn!!), storyboarded by Ao Suzumemura and illustrated by Yūki Aonuma, started on Shueisha's vertical-scrolling manga service Jump Toon on October 6, 2025.

 Anime

 An anime adaptation was announced at the Gintama Ato no Matsuri event in March 2023.
-It is produced by Bandai Namco Pictures and directed by Natsumi Higashida, with Makoto Moriwaki serving as chief director, with Kazuyuki Fudeyasu and Mitei Mark II handling series composition, Shinji Takeuchi serving as character designer and chief animation director.
-Audio Highs are composing the music.
-The series premiered on October 7, 2025, TV Tokyo and its affiliates.
+The series was produced by BN Pictures and directed by Natsumi Higashida, with Makoto Moriwaki serving as chief director, with Kazuyuki Fudeyasu and Mitei Mark II handling series composition, Shinji Takeuchi serving as character designer and chief animation director.
+Audio Highs composed the music.
+It aired from October 7 to December 23, 2025, on TV Tokyo and its affiliates.
 The opening theme song is "Sakurakaze" (桜風), performed by Botchi Boromaru, while the ending theme song is "Underclass Hero", performed by Longman.

-Web3 anime-styled brand Azuki's Anime.com platform partnered with TV Tokyo to stream the series in English in the United States, while Crunchyroll is also streaming it worldwide.
+Web3 anime-styled brand Azuki's Anime.com platform partnered with TV Tokyo to stream the series in English in the United States, while Crunchyroll acquired for worldwide streaming.
 Medialink licensed the series in South and Southeast Asia (outside Australia and New Zealand) for streaming on Ani-One Asia's YouTube channel.